xumj2021/xumj2021.github.io/content/post/Connect To WRDS via Python.md

 ## Transfer Data through Dropbox

+### Files in your WRDS Cloud

-Insert `ls` in your ssh command line, you will find the files you've saved in your wrds cloud.
-Apparently, how to transfer files with the wrds cloud is an issue you cannot sidestep.
-After tests, I personally found linking WRDS with Dropbox is the most efficient way to do this job.
+Insert `ls` in your ssh command line, you will find the files you've saved in your Wrds Cloud.
+Seems that you have got the files you desire but the files are stored in WRDS Cloud.
+The next step is to determine how to exchange files between your personal computer and the WRDS Cloud.

+After testing several alternatives (e.g., adopt an FTP server Cyberduck), I personally found linking WRDS with Dropbox is the most efficient way to do this job.
+[Transferring files using SCP](https://wrds-www.wharton.upenn.edu/pages/support/the-wrds-cloud/managing-data/accessing-wrds-remotely-scp/) is also a good idea but it doesn't automatically backup your workflows as Dropbox does.

 ```python
 [xumj2019@wrds-sas7-w ~]$ ls